yewon-lee/Crazyflie2.0/README.md

 This simulation can also be extended to more UAVs.
 The current /rotors_control/src/nodes/position_controller_node_ChihChun_flocking.py supports up to four Crazyflies, but more can be added.

-### Limitations
-- There are still several bugs that need to be fixed before this simulation is fully functional.